-M+C distance from far end of channel to front light; and
+M+C distance from far end of channel to front lead

-R+M+C distance from far end of channel to rear light.
+R+M+C distance from far end of channel to rear lead.

-Maximum Luminous Intensity (Night)
+Maximum Luminous Intensity

-To avoid glare the luminous intensity should not exceed a maximum value.
-The maximum intensity is calculated for both front and rear light for very good atmospheric viewing conditions (Vmax=1 M) and at the near end of the channel:
+To avoid glare the luminous intensity should not exceed a certain maximum value.
+The maximum allowed intensity is calculated for both front and rear lights at the near end of the useful segment.
+In equations 13 and 14, eVmax and Emax are derived from G1148:

-Maximum intensity (FL, night):
+Maximum intensity of front light: